 Instructions

 - Using a box grater, grate pineapple into small pieces.
-Or, chop with a knife.
+Alternatively, chop into fine pieces with a knife.

 - In a saucepan over medium heat, add grated pineapple, granulated sugar, water, lemon juice, and cornstarch.
 Stir until sugar has dissolved.
-Bring to a boil, then reduce heat to medium-low.
+Bring to a simmer, then reduce heat to medium-low.

 - Simmer for 20 minutes, stirring occasionally, until mixture has reduced slightly.
 The jam should thickly coat the back of a spoon (and will continue to thicken as it cools).